 The COVID-19 pandemic continues to produce difficult economic and operating conditions for certain areas of our business, including our international direct offices and licensee partners as countries and local municipalities have maintained a variety of measures designed to contain the spread of the virus.
-These measures included the closure of offices, schools, and other meeting spaces.
-These efforts persist in the face of new variants, increasing cases, and ongoing uncertainty regarding the pandemic.
+During the third quarter of fiscal 2022, our offices in China and Japan were especially affected as offices, schools, and other meeting spaces were closed and some personnel were prohibited from travel outside of their homes.
 While our content is able to be presented digitally and is translated into numerous languages, the technology base differs significantly among countries, which may impede the smooth delivery of content to remote work locations.
-We remain optimistic about the future as we continue to see signs of economic recovery in the United States and many of the other countries in which we operate as companies, schools, and individuals are adapting, and the positive effect of vaccinations and therapeutics are enabling some economies to open and recover.
-However, emerging variants continue to create uncertainty and many countries, states, and local governments may continue to implement additional lockdowns or other containment measures in future periods.
+Although there is continued economic uncertainty resonating from the ongoing pandemic and other macroeconomic conditions, we remain optimistic about the future as we continue to see signs of economic recovery in the United States and many of the other countries in which we operate as companies, schools, and individuals are adapting.
+However, certain countries, states, and local governments may continue to implement additional lockdowns or other containment measures in future periods.
 These measures change rapidly to new and perceived threats and may have an adverse impact on our results of operations in future periods.
 We will continue to monitor developments related to the COVID-19 pandemic, including supply chain issues, and their actual and potential impacts on our financial position, results of operations, and liquidity.